choojun/choojun.github.io/wsl_pyspark.md

 ## G8.
 Spark SQL and Jupyter Notebook [![home](https://github.com/choojun/choojun.github.io/assets/6356054/947da4b4-f259-4b82-8961-07ca48b2811a)](wsl)

-1. Spark SQL is a module in Apache Spark that provides a relational interface to work with structured data using SQL-based operations in Spark through either JDBC/ODBC connectors, a built-in interactive Hive console, or Spark SQL API.
-This practical
+1. Apache Arrow is a development platform for in-memory analytics.
+It contains a set of technologies that enable big data systems to store, process and move data fast.
+Pyarrow has integred with NumPy, pandas, and built-in Python objects.
+They are based on the C++ implementation of Arrow (https://arrow.apache.org/).
-2. Read more from URLs https://jupyter.org , https://en.wikipedia.org/wiki/Project_Jupyter and https://spark.apache.org/docs/latest/sql-programming-guide.html
+2. Read more from URL https://arrow.apache.org/docs/python/index.html

 3. Login as hduser, and install the Jupyter notebook, PySpark and PyArrow packages
 ~~~bash